 On October 1, 2019, the court sided with the FCC and upheld their decision to classify ISPs as they see fit.
 This was a significant victory for net neutrality proponents, as it meant that the FCC under different future leadership would be able to reimplement net neutrality.
 However, the court also said that the FCC has no right to ban net neutrality laws passed by individual states.

-The current arrangement makes things difficult for everyone: ISPs, states, and the FCC.
+Net neutrality has its pros and cons, but the current arrangement makes things difficult for everyone: ISPs, states, and the FCC.
 ISPs argue that it will be difficult to provide service when their cables run across different states and they have different laws.
 They’re also upset that the current situation might impact their investment opportunities.
 The FCC states that they believe they should have the right to control state laws on a case-by-case basis.

 If you reside in the US, it’s very likely that your ISP provider already has agreements with certain websites and can throttle your connection indiscriminately.
 You may notice that one site loads perfectly fine while another doesn’t or is completely blocked.
 You can avoid ISP throttling by using a VPN.

 A VPN routes your traffic through VPN servers, making your traffic invisible to the ISP.
 Your broadband service provider will be able to see that you’re connected to a VPN, but they won’t be able to tell what you’re doing on the internet or what websites you visit.
 Because of this, they won’t be able to prevent you from visiting certain sites and throttle your connection.